mlswg/mls-architecture/draft-ietf-mls-architecture.md

 changes and thus other members can ignore or reject such a message from an unauthorized user.

-## Group, Members and Clients
+## Group and Participants

-In MLS a Group is defined as a set of Members who possibly use multiple endpoint devices (Clients) to interact with the Messaging Service.
+In MLS a Group is defined as a set of Participants that interact with the Messaging Service.
-These Clients will typically correspond to end-user devices such as phones, web clients or other devices running MLS.
+These Participants will typically correspond to end-user devices such as phones, web clients or other devices running MLS.

-Each member device owns a long term identity key pair that uniquely defines its identity to other Members of the Group.
+Each Participant owns a long term identity key pair that uniquely defines its identity to other members of the Group.
-Because a single Member may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing one phone with another), the formal definition of a Group in MLS is the set of Clients that has legitimate knowledge of the shared (Encryption) Group Key established in the group key establishment phase of the protocol.
+Because a single user may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing one phone with another), the formal definition of a Group in MLS is the set of Participants that has legitimate knowledge of the shared (Encryption) Group Key established in the group key establishment phase of the protocol.

-In some messaging systems, Clients belonging to the same Member must all share the same identity key pair, but MLS does not assume this.
+In some messaging systems, Participants belonging to the same user must all share the same identity key pair, but MLS does not assume this.
-The MLS architecture considers the more general case and allows for important use cases, such as a Member adding a new Client when all their existing clients are offline.
+The MLS architecture considers the more general case and allows for important use cases, such as a user adding a new Participant when all their existing clients are offline.

-MLS has been designed to provide similar security guarantees to all Clients, for all group sizes, even when it reduces to only two Clients.
+MLS has been designed to provide similar security guarantees to all Participants, for all group sizes, even when it reduces to only two Participants.

 ## Authentication Service